 GANDALF stood for Google, Amazon, Netflix, Apple, LinkedIn, and Facebook.

 The “D” stood for DBS – putting a bank in the company of the leaders in technology.

 GANDALF stood for not just technology elements to be employed, but also companies that DBS looked to benchmark against and model themselves after as they progressed on the digital transformation journey of the bank.

 The “A” in GANDALF stood for Amazon and in particular its use of data and automation.

-Amazon is clearly the leader in Public Cloud Services [v] with a 2018 market share of close to 48%, 3X higher than the next closest provider – Microsoft holding a 15.6% market share.
+Amazon is a leader in Public Cloud Services [v] with a 2018 market share of close to 48%, 3X higher than the next closest provider.

 The cloud services that Amazon Web Services provides are both expansive and dynamic.

 AWS offers up key elements of the DevOpsstack including CI/CD, Microservices, Infrastructure as Code, Monitoring and Logging, PaaS, and Version Control.

 AWS is continuously offering innovative solutions, for example Amazon CodeGuru - a